 The investigator's role is neutral and the investigator will not serve as an advocate for any party to the complaint.
 The parties are allowed to have an advisor of their choice present at all meetings.
 The investigator may collect additional information to determine the merits of the grievance.
-This may include, but is not limited to, interviewing the complainant, the Respondent against whom the grievance has been brought, and witnesses to determine the issues and facts that have occurred and to resolve any factual dispute, including those hinging on credibility. and/or obtaining and reviewing any records, documents, emails, etc. relevant to the issues presented.
+This may include, but is not limited to, interviewing the complainant, the Respondent against whom the grievance has been brought, and witnesses to determine the issues and facts that have occurred and to resolve any factual dispute, including those hinging on credibility; and/or obtaining and reviewing any records, documents, emails, etc. relevant to the issues presented.
 Only the investigator will question witnesses but any party to the grievance may suggest areas of inquiry to be explored.
 Once the matter has been fully examined, the investigator will meet with the parties and review the evidence that has been collected, including witness statements (this is typically shared verbally).
 The parties may also request an opportunity to review the written interview summaries and/or documentary information, which will be granted if and when deemed appropriate at the sole discretion of the investigator.
 The parties will have an opportunity to ask questions, make suggestions, and submit additional evidence that is relevant.
-After meeting with the parties, the investigator will develop a documented written report of evidence which both parties will have a final opportunity to review.
+After the meeting with the parties, the investigator will develop a documented written report of findings and evidence which both parties will have a final opportunity to review.
 The parties will be able to provide written corrections, clarifications, new relevant information or documentation, and/or suggest new witnesses who possess material information for the investigator to consider.
+After the review of the information provided by the parties and consideration of any additional relevant evidence the investigator will submit a written recommendation to the appropriate Dean or senior administrator with copies to the student and individual(s) against whom the grievance was brought.
+In those instances where the investigator recommends that remedial or disciplinary action should be taken against the individual against whom the grievance was filed, those recommendations will be provided separately with a copy provided only to the individual against whom the recommendation is made.
+The investigator's review and preparation of the report and recommendation normally should take no longer than thirty days unless the University is closed or not in session, or absent extraordinary circumstances.